oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 ### [Voice]

-  - Captures the AI’s linguistic artistry, its woven patterns of speech.
-Fields are crafted from prompts exploring tone and dialogue.
+  - Captures the AI’s linguistic “face,” its unique speech patterns, vernacular, and perceptual lens.
+Fields reflect tone, vocabulary, and worldviews, drawn from prompts that reveal how the AI expresses emotion and identity, akin to a human’s physical presence.

   - Constraints (String, max 500 characters, regex ^[\w\s,.<>=]{1,500}$)